-Checks negotiated for the purpose of registering, including payment of holds, tuition, board and room:

-A personal letter is sent to each student notifying him or her that his or her check was returned and requesting him or her to redeem the check or contact the Cashier's Office within seven days.
-A late registration charge of \$15.00 is assessed unless the student brings a letter from his or her bank denoting that they made an error.
-If the student fails to redeem his or her check, the Office of Student Withdrawals is requested to withdraw the student from school with no fee refund.
-The notification from the Office of Student Withdrawals will give the student five days in which to appeal his or her withdrawal.
-If no appeal is made, the withdrawal will be processed and the student will not be reinstated during the term in question.
-The student will be held at future registration for the amount of the check plus the late registration fee or until restitution is made.
+- 1. Checks negotiated for the purpose of registering, including payment of holds, tuition, board and room: - A written notification is sent to each student by certified mail notifying him or her that his or her check was returned and requesting him or her to redeem the check or contact the Cashier's Office within seven (7) days.
+The notice also informs the student that his or her registration will be cancelled if the check is not redeemed by the due date on the notice and his or her registration will not be reinstated during the term in question.
+A late registration charge of \$20 is assessed unless the student brings a letter from his or her bank denoting that the bank made an error. - 2.
+Checks negotiated for reasons other than registration: Only one written notice is sent to a person notifying him or her that his or her check has been returned by his or her bank.
+This notice requests that he or she redeem the check within a period of seven (7) days by cash, money order, or certified check plus a \$4.00 service charge.

-- 2. Checks negotiated for reasons other than registration: - Written notices are sent to people notifying them that their check has been returned by their bank.
-This notice requests that they redeem their check within a period of seven days by cash, money order, or certified check plus a two dollar service charge.
-If not redeemed within the seven day period, a second notice is sent requesting payment within five days. - a.
-Non-Student Checks-If there is no response from the second notice, an attempt will be made to contact the person on the telephone.
-Those that cannot be reached by telephone or do not respond to telephone calls are charged back to the department cashing the check, if the check was for an agency account.
-Those in excess of \$10.00 that are for a University account are referred to Accounts Receivable and to a collection agency if necessary. - b.
-Student Checks-If the student does not make restitution on the bad check by the deadline established, the student will be placed on the Registration "Hold" list and the case will be referred to the Office of the Dean of Students for judicial action. - 3.
-Checks negotiated when it appears that the individual has full knowledge that funds were not available or the person admits to securing money under false pretenses:

-If the individual fails to make restitution as a result of normal follow-up procedures, the case will be reviewed for possible prosecution.

 - a.
-Prior to turning the case over for prosecution, the Comptroller or his or her representative shall obtain approval from the Vice President for Business and Finance or the Assistant Vice President for Finance.
-If approval is given, the individual shall be notified by certified mail of intent to prosecute or refer to the Office of the Dean of Students for judicial action if restitution is not forthcoming. - b.
-If the individual fails to heed this last warning, the case will be turned over to the Department of Public Safety or the Office of the Dean of Students for judicial action.
-Once this step occurs, all decisions with respect to disposition of the case will be the exclusive responsibility of either the Department of Public Safety or the Dean of Students.

--Vice President for Business and Finance

--February 28, 1972
+Non-Student Checks If there is no response to the notice, an attempt will be made to contact the person on the telephone.
+Those who cannot be reached by telephone or do not respond to telephone calls are charged back to the department cashing the check.
+If the check amount exceeds \$10.00, it is sent to departmental receivables to be referred to a collection agency. - b.
+Student Checks If the student does not make restitution on the bad check by the deadline, the student's name is placed on the registration hold list.
+If a student has three (3) checks that he or she does not redeem by the required deadline, his name will be referred to the Office of the Vice President for Student Affairs and Services for judicial action. - Checks negotiated when it appears that the individual has full knowledge that funds were not available or the person admits to securing money under false pretenses: - a.
+If the individual or student fails to make restitution as a result of normal follow-up procedures, and it appears that the individual has full knowledge that funds were not available, or the person admits to securing money under false pretenses, the case will be reviewed for possible prosecution. - b.
+Students who issue three (3) checks in one term and fail to make restitution by the deadline stated on the notices will be referred to the Vice President for Student Affairs and Services for judicial action. - c.
+Individuals wishing to make restitution on checks referred to the Department of Public Safety must make restitution at that office. - 4.
+Bad Check Lists A student, who has issued three (3) checks to the University that have been returned by his or her bank, will be sent a letter advising him or her that his or her name is being placed on the bad check list.
+This letter also advises him or her that all future payments to the University must be by cash, money order, or certified check. - a.
+Removal of name from bad check list A student may request that his or her name be removed from the bad check list one year from the date of his or her notification letter by writing a letter to the Cashier's Office. - Vice President for Business and FinanceJanuary 1, 1975